logo

 Also be aware that when running an RTM company, it can sometimes be difficult to maintain the kind of previously friendly relationship you may have experienced with other residents of your block – for example if you have to chase them for unpaid service charges or if they feel you’re not maintaining the block up to the standard they expect themselves.

-Missing freeholders and the right to manage
+Missing freeholders – how our right to manage solicitors can help

 Can we register our Right to Manage?